My brother, Niall, has learning difficulties.

 This is after 31 years of daily exposure to it.

 While we're at it, it is important that we allow people to make mistakes.
 I can't count the amount of people that feel they might have put their foot in their mouth discussing Niall with me or my parents.
 But that's fine.
 Don't jump down people's throats; judge their intent.
 I have become more angry with people using acceptable language in a horrible tone than people using the word 'autistic' or 'retard' in passing parlance.

-Catherine Noone, for example, will be feeling like shit today.
-But you can be damn sure she'll think twice about using that kind of language again, and it has probably opened her eyes to the difficulties that families face.
+For example, Catherine Noone TD was castigated, and somewhat piled on, for using inappropriate language about Leo Varadkar.
+But you can be sure she'll think twice about using those kind of terms again, and it has probably opened her eyes to the difficulties that families face.
 So that is a big positive to come from a negative.